Ynlay/100-days-of-code/log.md

 ### Day 88: April 19

-**Today's Progress**: Day 88: taking it easy after the keylogger project at udemy.
+**Today's Progress**: Taking it easy after the keylogger project at udemy.
 Went back to solving freeCodeCamp algorithm 			      	      challenges!!

 ### DAYS SKIPPED SO FAR : 18